zilliztech/claude-context/packages/mcp/CONTRIBUTING.md

-# Contributing to @code-indexer/mcp
+# Contributing to @zilliz/code-context-mcp

-Thanks for your interest in contributing to the CodeIndexer MCP server!
+Thanks for your interest in contributing to the Code Context MCP server!

 > 📖 **First time contributing?** Please read the [main contributing guide](../../CONTRIBUTING.md) first for general setup and workflow.